Ivan-Dujmic/EasyRent/README.md

+_This is a fork._
+My team role and contributions:
+Developed as part of a Software Engineering course in a team of seven.
+Led the backend team and designed the overall system architecture.
+Built the backend using Django, documented RESTful API endpoints with SwaggerUI, produced project documentation, and collaborated on UI/UX design using Figma to support frontend development.

 # EasyRent - Car Rental Platform

 🌐 **Live Demo**: [EasyRent Website](https://easy-rent-ashy.vercel.app/home) (Backend goes to sleep after ~15 minutes of no visits so please give it time to load)